c-blake/procs/README.md

 Replacing "top" like functionality with `pd` and `sc`
 -----------------------------------------------------
-`procs display --delay 1` or more briefly `pd -d1` provides a similar use case but different theory of operation to `top -ib`.  `procs` is not an interactive program and has no compile/run-time curses/ncurses/terminal dependency.
+`procs display --delay 1` or more briefly `pd -d1` aids a similar use case but different theory of operation to `top -ib`.  `procs` is not an interactive program and has no compile/run-time curses/ncurses/terminal dependency.
 All coloring/merging ideas generally available in `pd` are used for a differential report.
 You can log to a file and look at a nicely embellished report later.